ARMmbed/ble-examples/BLE_BatteryLevel/readme.md

 ====================

 Your BatteryLevel peripheral should be detectable by BLE scanners (e.g. a smartphone) and by the Google Physical Web app.
-You can connect to it and update some of the characteristics from your smartphone app.
+You can connect to it and observe how the batterry level characteristic changes.